CwooHonk/SvnLog/readme.txt

+[Stores SVN passwords as plain text in a cookie file.
+This tool is inteneded to help me automate some merging I have to do at work]

 A Web UI for showing revisions that can be merged between two SVN reprositorys and offering to merged selected revisions.
 Is running the following commands: